Domant3lis/PSP-Generator/README.md

 I may or may not implement these improvements, listed with no priority in mind:

-* Implement `From: @prev_commit`
 * Implement generation of time spent summary by action and files
-* Overhaul how time is calculated, currently it is very janky:
-	- Correct time calculation across days (for example: `From: 23:30 Till: 00:30`)
+* Correct time calculation across days (for example: `From: 23:30 Till: 00:30`)
-	- Correct time calculation with different time zones
 * Filter data based on which person(s) made the commits
 * Do time calculation from intermediary CSV files
 * Integrate issue tracking
-* Implement `filter_parsed` method
+* Add tests (Currently I use [this repo](https://github.com/Domant3lis/ADS/) and visually check with this command `clear && ./app.rb -r '~/Projects/ADS' --tags 'Task2' -c 'psp.csv' --display-csv --exclude-commits 'fd81e30a2fb136; a45d6fb8cf9f0' --include-commits 'e437c1de1ec6a0; d5f9195df212d9'`)

 ## Architecture and extensibility
 This tool is build to be as extensible as possible, in fact main functionality of this utility is implemented **outside** the main class.